bbawj/note-vault/Notes/Memory Organisation.md

 ![](https://i.imgur.com/vEdUH9c.png)
 *External fragmentation*: memory space between partitions (the holes) may be enough to satisfy a new request but is not contiguous and cannot be used.
 This can be solved by performing compaction, which shuffles memory contents to produce contiguous block of available memory.
 ## Non Contiguous allocation (Paging)
-- Allow process to be allocated physical memory whenever it is available.
+Allow process to be allocated physical memory whenever it is available.
+> [!Idea:]
+> 1. Divide the physical memory into fixed sized *frames*.
+> 2. Divide logical memory of the **process** into *pages*.
+> 3. Use a page table to map the logical memory to physical memory.
+### Fragmentation
 - Eliminating external fragmentation as every available physical memory space can be utilised.
 - Internal fragmentation still possible as the last page may not use up the entire frame.
-Idea:
-1. Divide the physical memory into fixed sized *frames*.
-2. Divide logical memory of the process into *pages*.
-3. Use a page table to map the logical memory to physical memory.
 ### Address Translation
 Split the logical address to map page to frame:
 ![](https://i.imgur.com/3pFbZJN.png)